gotofritz/gotofritz.github.io/src/routes/blog/blog-with-sveltekit-and-markdown.md

 **routes/feed.xml.js, sitemap.xml.js**: They are both endpoints which produce XML files with file lists.
 They also use `lib/get-posts.js` etc to fetch data from `/api/posts.json`. [feed.xml](https://gotofritz.net/feed.xml) is for RSS readers, [sitemap.xml](https://gotofritz.net/sitemap.xml) is for search engines.

+**routes/tag/[tag].svelte, index.svelte** Some idea as the blog 'pages' - except that the query used to fetch the data from `/api/posts.json` is slightly different.

 ### Relatively happy

 Once I understood the main idea and stopped wasting time with stores development was relatively easy.
 Particularly as I had [Matt Jennings's excellent SvelteKit blog template](https://github.com/mattjennings/sveltekit-blog-template) to fall back on when I got stuck.
 It's definitively a huge improvement on what I had before.
 I still reserve the right to move to <a href="https://astro.build/">Astro</a> though.